Hard for Spain to share pain with bank bondholders

 Banks are even converting preference shares to deposits in a bid to hold on to customers.
 Caja Espana-Duero has offered to swap preferential shares for five-year deposits.
 Liberbank and Banco Mare Nostrum have offered similar deals.

-Branch managers at nationalized lender Bankia (BKIA.MC) sold bank shares to clients as part of a stock market listing in July, with investors losing more than 70 percent of their money in a matter of days when the state took over the bank.
+Branch managers at nationalised lender Bankia sold bank shares to clients as part of a stock market listing in July, with investors losing more than 70 percent of their money in a matter of days when the state took over the bank.

 Shareholders are seeking compensation via the courts.